forcedotcom/cli/releasenotes/sfdx/README.md

     * ProductSpecificationTypeDefinition

 ## 7.186.2 (Feb 2, 2023)

-ANNOUNCEMENT: Do you use the `force:apex:execute` command?
-If so, read [this post](https://github.com/forcedotcom/cli/issues/1889) that describes a small breaking change we'll be making soon with the goal of improving the command.

 * NEW: We continue to improve the usability of existing `sfdx` commands, such as more intuitive flag names and using spaces as separators, similar to how `sf` works.
 See [this blog post](https://developer.salesforce.com/blogs/2022/12/big-improvements-coming-to-the-salesforce-cli) for details.
 We're doing this work plugin by plugin.
 This week's release includes updated [plugin-packaging](https://github.com/salesforcecli/plugin-packaging) and [plugin-user](https://github.com/salesforcecli/plugin-user).
 Don't worry, the `sfdx` commands and their flags still work the same as before!
 But give the new style a try -- we think you'll like it.